josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 - I’m a [WordPress](https://wordpress.org/) expert and generally prefer to build themes from scratch.
 I'm capable with PHP and MySQL.

-- I wouldn't call myself a full-stack developer, but I know my way around Ruby on Rails and have dabbled in some Node and Laravel.
+- I wouldn't call myself a full-stack developer, but I know my way around Ruby on Rails (I've worked in a Rails stack for most of my professional career), and have dabbled in some Node.

 ### Code tools